jaycelynchino/byu-cs324-w2023/lab-proxy-iomultiplex/README.md

  - Create an epoll instance with `epoll_create1()`.
  - Call `open_sfd()` to get your listening socket.
- - Register your listen socket with the epoll instance that you created, for *reading* and for edge-triggered monitoring (i.e., `EPOLLIN | EPOLLET`).
+ - Register your listening socket with the epoll instance that you created, for *reading* and for edge-triggered monitoring (i.e., `EPOLLIN | EPOLLET`).
  - Create a `while(1)` loop that does the following:
    - Calls `epoll_wait()` loop with a timeout of 1 second.